BouncyJeffer/SpawnToHub/README.md

 # SpawnToHub

-Spawn in the server hub everything you join.
+Spawn in the server hub everytime you rejoin!